Every Business Will Be a GeoData Business in 5 YearsApril 7th, 2020

-For e-commerce businesses, you’ll need geodata to help you determine where to situate collection points and to monitor their performance as customer demographics, housing patterns and competitor activities evolve.
+For e-commerce businesses, you’ll need GeoData to help you determine where to situate urban depots & collection points and to monitor their performance as customer demographics, housing patterns and competitor activities evolve.

 Artificial intelligence and remote assistance may well cut the need for home visits from service and support staff in a range of contexts – from appliance and vehicle repairs and maintenance to care and nursing.
 But even if many needs and issues are met virtually through interactive assistants or live agent video-calling, there will still be times when staff need to visit.